 Access to Gillette Stadium’s licensed ADA parking spaces is restricted to patrons with a valid state issued ADA parking placard or license plate.
 If you have mobility issues but do not have a state issued disabled parking placard or license plate, please enter the P7 entrance from the south or the P2 entrance from the north for Patriots games, and P7 or P1 for Revolution matches and concerts.
 When you arrive, inform the cashier that you require close parking and they will do their best to accommodate you, subject to availability.

-Patriots: For the 2023 season, Gillette Stadium’s licensed ADA parking spaces are located in Lot 4A when arriving from the north, and Lot 22 when arriving from the south.
+• Patriots: ADA parking spaces are located in Lot 4A when arriving from the north, and Lot 22 when arriving from the south.
 Overflow ADA parking spaces are located in Lot 3A when arriving from the north, and Lot 20B when arriving from the south.
-Additional information is available at https://www.gillettestadium.com/ada-parking/.

 Please note: Gillette Stadium honors any state issue accessible parking placard for a vehicle that fits in a 9’ x 18’ parking space without impeding the people on either side of your vehicle.
 Oversized vehicles (e.g. stretch limos, RVs, buses, etc.) with a disabled parking placard will not be allowed to park in an accessible parking space.